WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 - `cont <typeidx>` is a new form of composite type
   - `(cont $ft) ok` iff `$ft ok` and `$ft = [t1*] -> [t2*]`

-We add two new continuation heap types and their subtyping hierachy:
+We add two new continuation heap types and their subtyping hierarchy:
 - `heaptypes ::= ... | cont | nocont`
 - `nocont ok` and `cont ok` always
 - `nocont` is the bottom type of continuation types, whereas `cont` is the top type, i.e. `nocont <: cont`